2. Material Accounting policies

 Cost to obtain a contract

 The Company pays sales commission to its selling agents for certain contract that they obtain for the Company.
-The Company applies the optional practical expedient to immediately expense costs to obtain a contract if the amortisation period of the asset that the entity otherwise would have recognised is one year or less.
-As such, sales commissions are immediately recognised as an expense and included as part of Other Expenses.
+The Company applies the optional practical expedient to immediately expense costs to obtain a contract if amortization period would have been recognised is one year or less.
+As such, sales commissions are immediately recognised as an expense and included as part of other expenses.
 Costs to fulfill a contract i.e. freight, insurance and other selling expenses are recognized as an expense in the year in which related revenue is recognised.

 d) Other revenue streams Export Benefits